Sports in the New York metropolitan area: Major league sports

-Current major league teams

 The following New York metropolitan area sports teams play in one of the highest level major professional sports leagues in the United States:

 There have been 14 World Series baseball championship series between New York City teams, in matchups called Subway Series.
-New York is one of four metropolitan areas to have two baseball teams (Chicago, Los Angeles and San Francisco being the others).
+New York is one of three metropolitan areas to have two baseball teams (Chicago and Los Angeles being the others).
 The city's two current Major League Baseball teams are the New York Yankees and the New York Mets.
 The city also was once home to the New York Giants (now the San Francisco Giants) and the Brooklyn Dodgers (now the Los Angeles Dodgers).
-There are also two minor league baseball teams in the city, the Staten Island Yankees and Brooklyn Cyclones, with numerous independent minor league teams throughout the metro area.
+There is also one Minor League Baseball team in the city, the Brooklyn Cyclones, with numerous independent minor league teams throughout the metro area.

-Football is the city's most followed sport.
-The city is represented in the National Football League by the New York Giants and New York Jets.
-Both teams play in MetLife Stadium in nearby East Rutherford, New Jersey.
-In 2014, the stadium hosted Super Bowl XLVIII.
-The teams have an intra-city rivalry.

 Basketball is one of the most widely played recreation sports in the city, and professional basketball is also widely followed.
 The city's National Basketball Association teams are the long-established New York Knicks and the Brooklyn Nets, who became the first sports team representing Brooklyn in over 50 years when they moved to the borough from New Jersey for the 2012–13 NBA season.
-The city's Women's National Basketball Association team is the New York Liberty.
+The city's Women's National Basketball Association team is the New York Liberty, who won the 2024 WNBA Finals, the first college or pro basketball team from the New York City area to win a championship since 1973, when the Knicks won.
 The first national basketball championship for major colleges, the National Invitation Tournament, was held in New York in 1938, and its semifinal and final rounds remain in the city.
 Rucker Park in Harlem is a celebrated court where many professional athletes play in the summer league.
 Because of the city's strong historical connections with both professional and college basketball, the New York Knicks' home arena, Madison Square Garden, is often called the "Mecca of basketball."

+Football is the city's second most followed sport, behind baseball.
+Football is actually the second most popular sport in the suburbs and the most popular when it includes upstate New York as well.
+The city is represented in the National Football League by the New York Giants and New York Jets.
+Both teams play at MetLife Stadium in nearby East Rutherford, New Jersey.
+In 2014, the stadium hosted Super Bowl XLVIII.
+The teams have an intra-city rivalry.